ttronas/bsm2-python/README.md

 A description of BSM2 can be found [here](https://iwaponline.com/ebooks/book-pdf/650794/wio9781780401171.pdf).

 ## To-Do:
-- [ ] Lukas: Get your fingers on hatch and find out how to use it inside IDEs :D
+- [ ] Lukas: Get your fingers on hatch and find out how to use it inside IDEs (perhaps share your experience inside [CONTRIBUTING.md](CONTRIBUTING.md)):D
 - [ ] Lukas: put init files in separate folder
 - [ ] Lukas: Write parent class for all BSM2 objects (e.g. methods `stabilize` or `simulate`)
 - [ ] Jonas: Implement containerised tests as part of the CI/CD pipeline
 - [ ] Lukas: Import different plant setups - including BSM2OLEM (BSM2 open loop with energy management)
 - [ ] Lukas: Write simple controller (focusing on kla and gas management control based on electricity prices)
-- [ ] (Nick:) Write docs!
+- [ ] Nick: Write docs!

 ## Installation
 To run the project, build it yourself via `hatch build`.